 - 1. Summary of presentation, course, and treatment, to include a complete history of symptoms and degree to which they incapacitate the patient. - 2.
 Reports of any pertinent laboratory studies, including the most recent hematocrit. - 3.
-Gynecology consultation report, including follow-up notes with examination findingsafter treatment/resolution. - 4.
+Gynecology consultation report, including follow-up notes with examination findings after treatment/resolution. - 4.
 Any specific diagnostic tests performed, before and after treatment (as indicated). - 5.
-Documentation of return to full physical activity, including specific comments regardingany activity limitations. - 6.
+Documentation of return to full physical activity, including specific comments regarding any activity limitations. - 6.
 Current physical examination findings. - 7.
-FL4 with RTD and ALC status, if member did not meet retention status. - 8.
-Any other pertinent information. - 9.
+For long term medical therapy with GnRH analogues, minimum 3 months of use demonstrating treatment efficacy without significant side effects. - 8.
+FL4 with RTD and ALC status, if member did not meet retention status. - 9.
+Any other pertinent information. - 10.
 The above list is not an absolute requirement list.
-If there is a valid reason for not including an important item in medical care, document why. - B. Renewal Waiver Request: - 1.
-Interval history including treatments, tolerance, and any adverse side effects. - 2.
+If there is a valid reason for not including an important item in medical care, document why.

+- 1. Interval history including treatments, tolerance, and any adverse side effects. - 2.
 All applicable labs, particularly most recent hematocrit. - 3.
 Consultation report from gynecologist or primary care physician. - 4.
 The above list is not an absolute requirement list.
 If there is a valid reason for not including an important item in medical care, document why.

 Endometriosis is a progressive disease and there is little correlation between the physical extent of the disease and severity of reported symptoms.
-The pain associated with endometriosisusually begins as low grade discomfort and may progress over hours or days to a severe discomfort or pain that may be distracting.
-The pain may initially be predictable and occur in a cyclic perimenstrual fashion, but may become more persistent over time.
+The pain associated with endometriosis usually begins as low-grade discomfort and may progress over hours or days to a severe discomfort or pain that may be distracting.
+The pain may initially be predictable and occur in a cyclic perimenstrual fashion but may become more persistent over time.
 Symptoms of endometriosis often require control with aeromedically approved medications, such as oral contraceptives or NSAIDS.
 At this stage, the symptoms of endometriosis may not be acutely incapacitating and would pose minimal aeromedical risk.
-However, when the disease progresses and/or is poorly controlled, the pain may be distracting and occur in an unpredictablepattern.
+However, when the disease progresses and/or is poorly controlled, the pain may be distracting and occur in an unpredictable pattern.
 In these cases, more aggressive medical therapy or surgical treatment may be required.